About John N. Bielski II, JD, CPA, MBA

 Throughout his years as an attorney, John has been committed to giving back to the community through pro bono work.
 John has sat on a number of boards and has provided legal advice to 501(c)(3) organizations.

-After a number of years working as an associate and partner with other firms, John decided to form the Bielski Law Office in 2011.
+After a number of years working as an associate and partner with other firms, John decided to form the Bielski Law Office in 2010.
 Since opening Bielski Law Office, John has handled numerous estate plans, probate and guardianship cases, and real estate closings.
-By the end of 2014, Bielski Law Office was handling almost 175 open probate and guardianship cases.
-He has expanded the office to a Chicago and suburban location, and oversees cases in seventeen counties in Illinois.
+By the end of 2017, Bielski Law Office was handling almost 240 open probate and guardianship cases.
+He has expanded the office to a Chicago and two suburban locations, and oversees cases in seventeen counties in Illinois.
 He resides in the Western Suburbs of Chicago with his wife and son.